stmork/mrw-track-control-ng/tools/update/README.md

 cont.|off|Firmware executing.
 cont.|cont.|Firmware executing, CAN error occured.

+## Sequence diagram
-This diagram shows the following sequence diagram:
+This diagram shows the following sequence diagram.
+The green areas are the firmware runtime and the red area is the booltloader runtime.

 ```mermaid
 sequenceDiagram